Maryland State Police: Field Operations Bureau

 The Field Operations Bureau is the most visible part of the Maryland State Police since it includes all troopers who regularly interact with the public.
-Within the Bureau are two commands: the Northern Command and Southern Command which together encompass the 22 barracks.
+Within the Bureau are two commands: the Northern Command and Southern Command, which together encompass the 22 barracks.
 The Northern Command is divided into the Central, Northern, and Western troops and the Southern Command is divided into the Eastern, Southern, and Washington Metro troops.

 In addition to the traditional law enforcement services, each Barrack also provides additional services to assist the public.
 These services include salvage inspections and car seat safety checks.

 The Automotive Safety Enforcement Division is responsible, by law, for the State's vehicle safety inspection program and all safety equipment repair orders issued by law enforcement agencies.
 The Division also supervises more than 1,600 inspection stations throughout the State.

 The Commercial Vehicle Enforcement Division operates weigh and inspection stations.
 It also focuses efforts on safety inspections of commercial motor vehicles traveling in the State, while also concentrating on the prevention of commercial vehicles being used as weapons of terror.
-The Special Operations Division includes many specialized units and teams which provide safety and rescue assistance to the citizens of Maryland.
+The Special Operations Division includes many specialized units and teams that provide safety and rescue assistance to the citizens of Maryland.

-The Field Operations Bureau is currently commanded by Lieutenant Colonel Frank B. Lioi, Chief.
+The Field Operations Bureau is currently commanded by Lieutenant Colonel Daniel C. Pickett, Chief.

 State Police Impaired Driving Reduction Effort

 A component of the Field Operations Bureau, SPIDRE was launched in May 2013 and focuses on reducing alcohol related crashes in Maryland by targeting areas across the state with high crash rates involving impaired drivers.
 The program complements the MSP's extensive efforts to improve highway safety and help Maryland achieve the goal of zero deaths on our roadways.
 It is funded by the Maryland Department of Transportation's Highway Safety Office.

 In 2013, 152 people were killed in alcohol related crashes, accounting for 33 percent of all traffic fatalities in 2013.
-Using data to identify high risk areas, the elite team of seven specially trained Maryland state troopers and their partners continue to make arrests in these concentrated areas to further reduce the number of deaths and injuries caused by impaired driving.
+Using data to identify high-risk areas, the elite team of seven specially trained Maryland state troopers and their partners continue to make arrests in these concentrated areas to further reduce the number of deaths and injuries caused by impaired driving.
 Maryland state troopers will continue to collaborate with law enforcement partners in an effort to reduce the number of alcohol related crashes in Maryland.